MasqueCrow/StudentRegistrationMVC/README.md

 | username  | varchar(45)  | no    |
 | password  | varchar(45)  | no    |

-Next, copy/paste the sql queries in [db.sql](/src/main/resources/db.sql) to insert records to both tables
+Copy and Paste SQL queries in [db.sql](/src/main/resources/db.sql) to insert records to both tables

 Run Java app and open browser to view the application:
 ```ruby